Nick Jonas joins 'Gonna Tell my Kids' trend, pens heartfelt message

 American singer-songwriter and actor Nick Jonas penned a heartfelt message for his future kids and Jonas Brothers and shared it along with a picture from the 'Happiness Begins' tour concert.

 American singer-songwriter and actor Nick Jonas penned a heartfelt message for his future kids and Jonas Brothers and shared it along with a picture from the 'Happiness Begins' tour concert.
-The 27-year-old in an Instagram post said: I'm gonna tell my kids this is a guy that was really happy because he and his brothers had a band and then they broke up, but then they got back together years later and their lives were enriched artistically and emotionally."
+American singer-songwriter and actor Nick Jonas penned a heartfelt message for his future kids and Jonas Brothers and shared it along with a picture from the 'Happiness Begins' tour concert.s a guy that was really happy because he and his brothers had a band and then they broke up, but then they got back together years later and their lives were enriched artistically and emotionally."

 Jonas added, "He never could have imagined how fortunate he would be to be back on stage with his brothers in front of the world's greatest fans every night doing what he loves..."
 While concluding the emotional note, he said "Thank you to everyone who continues to make this story so much sweeter every day.
 May the happiness continue. #happinessbeginstour."